nrs-org/novelslop/content/vol_01/chap_16.typ

   _"It's just day 4 and Uta already got a new friend..."_

-  Narumi Mona was watching Uta's conversation with Rika, but because of the distance, she could not make sense of anything.
+  Narumi Mona had finished dealing with the usual crowd surrounding her desk, so now she was left alone.
+Out of curiosity, she was watching Uta's conversation with Rika, but because of the distance, she could not make sense of anything.
   Based on the message she received yesterday, it could be that they would be talking about her dad.

   "Uta is really amazing, she could make friends so easily!", she thought to herself, "Meanwhile all I could do is follow Uta and Mikoto's steps, haha.